EllarBooher/Syzygy/README.md

 Requires CMake 3.28 or higher.

 Running the engine currently requires a GPU with drivers that support Vulkan 1.3 and the device extensions such as `VK_EXT_shader_object` and others.
-Note, this fact seems to stop RenderDoc from working.
+Note, this fact seems to stop RenderDoc from working (as of early 2024, the latest version might work).
 NSight complains about the newer extensions, but seems to still mostly work.

 ## Dependencies
 You must download the following, or figure out a way to provide the required files yourself: